A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Introduction

 Within the same framework as above for defining VaR, the $\alpha$ level ES can be shown to be equal to the tail conditional expectation of $r_t$ \citep[see][among others]{AceTas2002}:

-It is very important for institutions to have access to highly accurate VaR and ES forecasts and models, allowing accurate capital allocation, to avoid both default and over-allocation of funds.
-As recommended in Basel II and III Accords, both daily Value-at-Risk (VaR) and Expected Shortfall (ES) are estimated in this paper, .
-Basel III Accords recommends the 2.5\% level as the target quantile level which is studied in this paper.
-A more extreme and potentially challenging 1\% quantile level is also considered.
+The Basel III Accord implemented in 2019 places new emphasis on ES.
+Its recommendations for market risk management are illustrated in the 2019 document \textit{Minimum Capital Requirements for Market Risk} that says: ``ES must be computed on a daily basis for the bank-wide internal models to determine market risk capital requirements.
+ES must also be computed on a daily basis for each trading desk that uses the internal models approach (IMA).''; ``In calculating ES, a bank must use a 97.5th percentile, one-tailed confidence level'' (Basel Committee on Banking Supervision 2019, p.
+89).
+In our paper, we focus on the lower (left) tail forecasting and use a different sign convention for the risk measures compared to the suggested 97.5th percentile.
+Therefore, the $2.5\%$ probability level is studied in our paper.
+To widen the study, $\alpha=1\%$ is also employed.

 In parametric VaR and ES estimation and forecasting, producing accurate volatility estimates and forecasts plays a crucial role.
-The Autoregressive Conditional Heteroskedastic (ARCH) and Generalized ARCH (GARCH), proposed in \cite{engle1982autoregressive} and \cite{bollerslev1986generalized} respectively, gain high popularity in recent decades.
+The Autoregressive Conditional Heteroskedastic (ARCH) and Generalized ARCH (GARCH), proposed in \cite{engle1982autoregressive} and \cite{bollerslev1986generalized} respectively, have become popular in recent decades.

-\cite{black1976studies} discovers the now well-known phenomenon of leverage effect (volatility asymmetry): higher volatility is correlated with negative shocks in asset returns.
-Many studies in the literature develop nonlinear GARCH models to capture it, such as EGARCH \citep{nelson1991conditional} and GJR-GARCH \citep{glosten1993relation}. \cite{poon2003forecasting} also show that asymmetric volatility models outperform symmetric models in forecasting asset return volatility.
+\cite{black1976studies} discovers the now well-known phenomenon of leverage effect (volatility asymmetry), according to which higher volatility is correlated with negative shocks in asset returns.
+Many studies in the literature develop asymmetric and nonlinear GARCH models to capture the leverage effect, such as EGARCH \citep{nelson1991conditional} and GJR-GARCH \citep{glosten1993relation}. \cite{poon2003forecasting} also show that asymmetric volatility models outperform symmetric models in forecasting asset return volatility.

-In addition to EGARCH and GJR-GARCH, another popular type of volatility models to capture the volatility asymmetry is the threshold autoregressive specifications, see \cite{tong1978threshold} and \cite{tong1990non} as examples.
-A double threshold GARCH model is developed in \cite{li1996double}. \cite{chen2008volatility} propose to forecast volatility using threshold heteroskedastic models by employing the intra-day high-low range.
+Another popular type of volatility model developed to capture volatility asymmetry incorporates threshold autoregressive specifications, such as the one developed by \cite{tong1990non}.
+A double threshold GARCH framework which models the return mean and volatility asymmetry is presented in \cite{li1996double}. \cite{chen2008volatility} propose forecasting volatility using threshold heteroskedastic models by employing the intra-day high-low range.